 A section 32 lasts for six months.
 Conditions of the mental health order (old section 32) can include:

 - Continuing treatment with your psychiatrist or psychologist.

 - Abstaining from drugs and/or alcohol and submitting to testing.

 Section 32 cases

-Offences for which our criminal lawyers have obtained section 32 for include:
+Offences for which our criminal lawyers have obtained mental health orders (section 32) for include:

 - High Range drink driving;

 - Supply and possession of drugs, including methylamphetamine, cocaine, and MDMA;